In the guide

 The evidence you submit should be specific to your product; therefore gathering together publicly available information will not be sufficient.
 Any business seeking approval for a novel food will probably need to conduct independent scientific research (which will be beyond the technical / financial means of some small and medium-sized businesses).

-Making an application is free; however, the process of gathering and submitting the evidence is expensive and takes a long time to complete, although there is a simplified process for foods from third countries (countries outside the EU) with a history of safe consumption (see below).
+Making an application is free; however, the process of gathering and submitting the evidence is expensive and takes a long time to complete, although there is a simplified process for traditional foods with a history of safe consumption (see below).

 For more information on the authorisation process and what information your application should contain, please visit the novel foods page of the Food Standards Agency website.

-Traditional foods from third countries are foods from countries outside the EU with a history of safe consumption for 25 years or more.
+Traditional foods are those from countries outside the UK or EU with a history of safe consumption for 25 years or more.
 A history of safe consumption is more than anecdotal evidence and must be based on both compositional data and evidence of use.

-A traditional food from a third country must also meet the definition of novel foods above, except for those items marked with an asterisk (*); foods that are / contain the asterisk-marked items are not considered to be traditional foods from third countries.
+A traditional food must also meet the definition of novel food in 'What are novel foods?' above, except for those items marked with an asterisk (*); foods that are / contain the asterisk-marked items are not considered to be traditional foods.

-Additionally, traditional foods from third countries must be the products of primary production (rearing, growing, harvesting, milking, farmed animal production, hunting, fishing and the harvesting of wild products).
+Additionally, traditional foods must be the products of primary production (rearing, growing, harvesting, milking, farmed animal production, hunting, fishing and the harvesting of wild products).

-A novel food application for a traditional food from a third country requires less information to be submitted than a normal novel food application and has a streamlined process of approval.
+A novel food application for a traditional food requires less information to be submitted than a normal novel food application and has a streamlined process of approval.

-Guidance on preparing an application for a traditional food from a third country can be found in this scientific opinion from the European Food Safety Authority (EFSA).
+Guidance on preparing an application for a traditional food can be found in this scientific opinion from the European Food Safety Authority (EFSA).

 CBD-based foods and food supplements